bgohrani/Recurrent_Neural_Networks/README.md

 - Training process replicated with GPU hardware support.
 - Implementing batching in RNNs to speed up the training process.
 - Batching using LSTM and GRU cells in the network.

+## Sequence-to-Sequence classification using Encoder-Decoder models in PyTorch

+This repository contains a project, which implments a **Neural Machine Transliteration** task by using RNNs to form Encoder-Decoder Models.
+In Deep Learning, it is common to be dealing with sequences which are of unequal length, thus requiring two separate RNNs.
+The first RNN is known as the Encoder Model and takes in an input sequence and forms an encoded hidden state which serves as an output of the model.
+The actual outputs of each of the cells in the RNN is commonly not of much significance.
+The hidden and cell states of the encoder RNN are passed as the initial hidden and cell states of the second RNN, known as the Decoder.
+It is here that the output sequence is generated.
+This RNN has a different set of weights and uses the output of the previous cell as the input to the next.
+The Decoder RNN givens out a sequence which serves as the output of the model and is used for computation of loss which then forms gradients that flow all the way back to the encoder.
+Since one sequence is taken as an input and a sequence is also returned as an output, these are commonly known as _Sequence-to-Sequence models_.
+In this project, we will be implementing a transliteration problem, conversion of english words to hindi.

+**Project: Encoder_Decoder_Machine_Transliteration** Notebook Outline:
+- Import the training and test data xml files into the workspace.
+- Writing down functions for cleaning strings to spearate out words and remove special characters.
+- Writing down a class that neatly processes our data for us and returns equiavalent lists of cleaned hindi and english words along with batches if necessary.
+- Writing functions to encode the data (Not the enocder we have seen above, similar to one-hot like encoding)
+- Building the Encoder and Decoder architecture, as well as the sequence-to-sequence class to call them as required.
+- Initializing weights, setting up the training and evaluation function and training the model.

+Note: This work is greatly inspired by _Ben Trevett's_ tutorials on implementing a few sequence-to-sequence (seq2seq) models with PyTorch and TorchText.
+You can check out the repository [here](https://github.com/bentrevett/pytorch-seq2seq).
+The training and testing data have been attached in the repository.